chitin-io/web/spec/v1/index.md

 **Frames**: To split a stream (for example data read from a TCP socket, HTTP request body, etc) into messages, we *frame* the data.
 A frame is simply a length prefix.
-The prefix is encoded as [varuint](#varuint), typically as a single byte.
+The length is encoded as [varuint](#varuint), typically as a single byte.
 Frames are not interleaved.
 When the length is implied by the container (for example, key-value store value as a whole), using frames is not necessary.